peterldowns/crtr/README.md

     * Frontend components will be created with [React](https://facebook.github.io/react/).
     * Standard HTML/CSS

-### Timeline
-* April 19, 2017 – Initial Project Presentation, feedback
-* April 26, 2017 – Short write-up of project progress (Github), brief in-class presentation, possible paper prototype
-* May 3, 2017 – Written summary of project progress, draft of Digital Prototype, refinement of prototype, brief presentation & feedback in class
-* May 10, 2017 – Presentation of prototypes (dry run), draft of final paper
-* May 17, 2017 – Presentations of completed projects, design document completed

 ### Installation / Setup

 First, install [yarn](https://yarnpkg.com/) and Python 3.5.
 Then install the Python and Javascript dependencies: